-I’ve stopped learning Japanese for over a month now.
-Not because I lost my interest in Japanese or the Japanese culture, you probably know the feeling when you’re just a little lazy sometimes.
+I’ve stopped learning Japanese (and never tried WaniKani before) for over a month now.
+Not because I lost my interest in Japanese or Japanese culture, you probably know the feeling when you’re just a little lazy sometimes.
 I went to Marseille, France for a week together with my girlfriend and we had a wonderful time there.
-It’s a beautiful country and especially the south with the good weather and food was pure bliss in late August.
+It’s a beautiful country and especially the south with the good weather and the food was pure bliss in late August.
 What most people from abroad probably don’t know is that France and Japan share certain similarities and interests.

-For a short moment I thought that I should really focus on learning more French but after two weeks I neglected that thought.
+For a short moment, I thought that I should focus on learning more French but after two weeks I neglected that thought.
 I shouldn’t stop learning Japanese just because it would be more simple to learn or perfect another European language.
-It’s always been my dream to understand simple, conversational Japanese on a basic level and that is a goal which one really can achieve.
+It’s always been my dream to understand simple, conversational Japanese on a basic level and that is a goal that one really can achieve.

 A friend of mine always spoke so highly of WaniKani a website by the mighty tofugu-team who already made a virtual textbook called textfugu.
 Their new site should make learning kanji and vocabulary a breeze.
-I already had a quick look around WaniKani a few month back when I was still using the Heisig method for learning kanji and came to the conclusion that WaniKani is practically a rehashed, more polished version of Heisig.
+I already had a quick look around WaniKani a few months back when I was still using the Heisig method for learning kanji and concluded that WaniKani is practically a rehashed, more polished version of Heisig.
 But I was so wrong.
 WaniKani is far more than that.

 You have to input each word or radical by yourself which makes the memorizing process even more intense.
 Sounds silly but I think it’s a really big thing.
 Apart from that, you learn the different readings and actual vocabulary for the learned Kanji which is oh-so-important.